sebhildebrandt/koa-micro-ts/docs/ARGS.md

 node ./examples/dist/example.js --verbose --name "This is a string"
 ```

-will lead to the same args JSON object:
+will lead to the same arguments JSON object:

 ```
 {